How to Decorate and Organize a Guy’s Dorm Room: 30 Easy Ideas (2026)

 How to decorate a guy's dorm room

-Here is a simple and fast wall design: Attach a beach towel onto a canvas board with a staple gun.
+Here is a simple and fast wall design: Attach a beach towel or some other fabric decoration onto a canvas board with a staple gun.
 It’s inexpensive, personal and visually appealing.
-Buy the canvas in any number of sizes.
+Canvas boards are available in any number of sizes.

-20×200 offers fantastic art prints for reasonable prices.
-Allposters also has a wide selection.
+20×200 offers art prints for reasonable prices and Allposters also has a wide selection.

-We’ve heard of one college student who had old vinyl that was too scratched to use for music, so he made a design on his wall with them.
-This is an easy and cheap way to add color and a focal point to the walls, but you could also pick only black and white records for a different look.
+We’ve heard of one college student who had old vinyl records that were too scratched to use for music, so he made a design on his wall with the covers.
+This is an easy and cheap way to add color and a focal point to the walls.

 Most of the guys’ rooms tend to have solids, plaids, or stripe bedding, and navy is one of the most popular colors.
 The benefit of a pattern is that dirt and stains are less obvious, and you can imagine how useful that would be in any dorm room.

-Your teen’s bedding choices are the same for a lofted bed or one at a conventional height, except it is easier to opt for a queen-sized comforter on a lofted bed.
-This benefit is that a queen is more valuable in future years than a Twin XL comforter once they move into an apartment with a larger bed.
+Your teen’s bedding choices are the same for a lofted bed or one at a conventional height, except it is easier to use a queen-sized comforter on a lofted bed.
+The benefit is that a queen size can be more easily used in future years (more than a Twin XL comforter) once he moves into an apartment with a larger bed.

-Some guys prefer to make a bed with a fitted sheet and use a comforter without a top sheet.
-Just look for sheets sold separately, not in a set.
+Many college students prefer to make a bed with a fitted sheet and use a comforter without a top sheet.
+Just look for a fitted sheet sold separately or read the fine print of what is included in a set.
+The Nautica set below has 5 pieces – no flat sheet included.

 7. Mellanni Twin XL Sheet Set (Amazon)

-This is an award-winning sheet company and there are many great colors in case your son wants something that will match his comforter.
-(He may not care… which is fine, too.)
 Many of our Grown and Flown parents say their college students only used one set of sheets so they didn’t have to fold them after washing which is very practical.
+Lots of colors to choose from here.

 ViscoSoft is our favorite brand for mattress toppers and has gotten great reviews by many product reviewing sites including Good Housekeeping and Wirecutter.
 While this is not a “decor” item, a mattress topper can make a big difference in your son’s comfort level so we included it here.